-Daniel Mack is the program lead for the Halving Global Violence Grand Challenge of the Pathfinders for Peaceful, Just and Inclusive Societies.
+Daniel Mack is the Program Head for the Halving Global Violence Grand Challenge of the Pathfinders for Peaceful, Just and Inclusive Societies.
 He has fifteen years of experience working on issues of armed violence reduction and international arms control.
 For the past five years as an independent consultant, Daniel provided research, policy or strategic advice for several United Nations agencies (UNIDIR, UNLIREC, UNODA, UNODC) and international NGOs, including Save the Children Norway, Small Arms Survey, Control Arms, Conectas Direitos Humanos (Brazil), PAX (Netherlands), and Asociación para Políticas Públicas (Argentina).

 Previously, Daniel worked for nine years at the NGO Instituto Sou da Paz in São Paulo, Brazil, spearheading its policy and advocacy arms control efforts both at the national level and at global fora.
 Moreover, he was co-chair of the Control Arms civil society coalition that pushed for the UN Arms Trade Treaty, among other leadership roles.
 Daniel has published numerous policy and research papers, press and journal articles on armed violence reduction, small arms and ammunition control, human rights and the international arms trade.